-Staying put for 2022 are traditional Individual Retirement Accounts (IRAs) and Roth IRA contributions with the limit remaining at $6,000 ($7,000 with a catch up contribution if you are age 50 or older).
+In 2023, eligible individual can contribute up to $6,500, up from $6,000, to their traditional Individual Retirement Accounts (IRAs) and Roth IRAs ($7,500 with a catch up contribution if you are age 50 or older)

 Eligibility for Roth IRA contributions has also increased.
 Contribution limits are based on your filing status and modified AGI (adjusted gross income):

 - 2022 Roth IRA income phase out limits

 - Single: $129,000 - $144,000

 - 2023 Roth IRA income phase out limits